Seldaevren/Playlist/README.md

-# Mp3-Player
+# Mp3-Player Website
 This project allows users to easily access and listen to the song list they have created.it is also fully responsive and offers ease of use on any device.

 # Used Technologies
--HTML
+- HTML for structure.
--CSS
+- CSS for styling and layout.
--Javascript
+- JavaScript for dynamic content and interactivity.

 # Preview